Yeshi341/Student_Alcohol_Consumption/Readme.md

-# Factors predicting Alcohol Consumption in Teens
+# Factors Predicting Alcohol Consumption in Teens
 **Authors** Lhamu Tsering and Eon Slemp

 ## Overview and Objectives